bobadair/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 # Lutron RadioRA 2/HomeWorks QS Binding

-**Note:** While the integration protocol used by this binding should largely be compatible with other current Lutron systems, this binding has only been fully tested with RadioRA 2, HomeWorks QS, and Caseta with Smart Bridge Pro.
+**Note:** While the Lutron Integration Protocol used by this binding should largely be compatible with other current Lutron systems, this binding has only been fully tested with RadioRA 2, HomeWorks QS, and Caseta with Smart Bridge Pro.
 Homeworks QS support is still a work in progress, since not all features/devices are supported yet.
-RA2 Select systems have been reported to work with the binding, but full support is still unconfirmed.
+RA2 Select systems work with the binding, but full support for all devices still needs to be confirmed.
+Caseta Smart Bridge (non-Pro model) support and support for Caseta occupancy sensors is available only through the experimental leapbridge thing.
-The binding has not been tested with Quantum, QS Standalone, or myRoom Plus systems.
+The binding has not been tested with Quantum, QS Standalone, myRoom Plus, or Athena systems.

-**Note:** Caseta support is only possible with the Smart Bridge **Pro** hub.
-The standard Caseta hub does not support Lutron Integration Protocol.

 ## Supported Things

 This binding currently supports the following thing types:

 * **ipbridge** - The Lutron main repeater/processor/hub
-* **leapbridge** - Experimental bridge that uses LEAP protocol
+* **leapbridge** - Experimental bridge that uses LEAP protocol (Caseta & RA2 Select only)
 * **dimmer** - Light dimmer
 * **switch** - Switch or relay module
 * **fan** - Fan controller